Leaderboard

 3 points

-You know that wasn't the defense.
+46. You know that wasn't the defense.
 Why would you play vanilla like it's a scrimmage?
 I don't know.
 Kind of puzzling mindset.
 Doesn't portend well.
 But it wasn't the defense.
 8 minutes left in a 2-score game...you still need to score.
 Being passive is more likely to put you in a nailbiting situation.
 Of course, so does trying to score and failing to.
 But at least you try to put it away.
-Hopefully we plug those faucets3 points
+Hopefully we plug those faucets

 This leaderboard is set to Chicago/GMT-05:00